Print

 Instructions

 2. Make the cake: Whisk the flour, cocoa powder, sugar, baking soda, baking powder, salt, and espresso powder (if using) together in a large bowl.
 Set aside.
 Using a handheld or stand mixer fitted with a whisk attachment (or you can use a whisk) mix the oil, eggs, and vanilla together on medium-high speed until combined.
 Add the buttermilk and mix until combined.
-Pour the wet ingredients into the dry ingredients, add the hot water/coffee, and whisk or beat on low speed until the batter is completely combined.
+Pour the dry ingredients into the wet ingredients, add the hot coffee/water, and whisk or beat on low speed until the batter is completely combined.
 Batter is thin.

-3. Divide batter evenly between pans.
-Bake for 23-26 minutes or until a toothpick inserted in the center comes out clean.
-Baking times vary, so keep an eye on yours.
-The cakes are done when a toothpick inserted in the center comes out clean.
+3. Divide the batter evenly between the prepared pans.
+Bake for 23–26 minutes or until a toothpick inserted in the center comes out clean.
 (Note: Even if they’re completely done, the cooled cakes may *slightly* sink in the center.
-Cocoa powder is simply not as structurally strong as all-purpose flour and can’t hold up to all the moisture necessary to make a moist tasting chocolate cake.
+Cocoa powder is simply not as structurally strong as all-purpose flour and can’t hold up to all the moisture necessary to make a moist-tasting chocolate cake.
 It’s normal!)

 5. Make the buttercream: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy—about 2 minutes.
-Add confectioners’ sugar, cocoa powder, 3 Tablespoons heavy cream, salt, and vanilla extract.
+Add confectioners’ sugar, cocoa powder, 3 Tablespoons heavy cream, vanilla extract, and salt.
 Beat on low speed for 30 seconds, then increase to high speed and beat for 1 full minute.
 Do not over-whip.
-Add 1/4 cup more confectioners’ sugar or cocoa powder if frosting is too thin or 1-2 more Tablespoons of cream if frosting is too thick.
-(I usually add 1 more.)
+Add 1/4 cup more confectioners’ sugar or cocoa powder if frosting is too thin or 1–2 more Tablespoons of cream if frosting is too thick.
 Taste.
 Add another pinch of salt if desired.

 7. Refrigerate uncovered cake for at least 30–60 minutes before slicing to help set the shape.
 After that, you can serve the cake or continue refrigerating for up to 4–6 hours before serving.
 Cake can be served at room temperature or chilled.

-8. Cover leftover cake tightly and store in the refrigerator for 5 days.
+8. Cover leftover cake tightly and store in the refrigerator for up to 5 days.
 I like using a cake carrier for storing and transporting.

 Notes